56 Rue Pigalle

 56 Rue Pigalle is a 1949 French crime drama film directed by Willy Rozier and starring Jacques Dumesnil, Marie Déa and Aimé Clariond.
 It has been classified as a film noir.
 It was shot at the Victorine Studios and on location around Nice.

 Synopsis

-Jean Vigneron, a famous yachtsmen, is in love with Inès the wife of his best friend.
+Jean Vigneron, a famous yachtsman, is in love with Inès the wife of his best friend.
 They are blackmailed due to incriminating letters being stolen by a valet living in the Rue Pigalle.
 When he is found murdered suspicion inevitably points at Vigneron.
 He flees to the French Congo, until he is absolved by a surprise witness.